wolfijhm/.files/README.md

 Conflicting dotfiles can either be overwritten (option ```O```) or renamed to &lt;dotfile&gt;.bak (option ```B```).

-The branch _textedit-profile_ is basically a lightweight version of the dev branch with fewer plugins and aliases.

 ## Topic Directory
 All dotfiles are grouped by their purposes into topic specific directories.
 Each of those directories can have